Wood TV stands and furniture are popular for many people looking to buy for their home.

-Additionally a back panel which cannot be removed will make it very difficult to install AV equipment as access to wiring will be significantly restricted.
+Additionally, a back panel which cannot be removed can make it difficult to install AV equipment as access to wiring might be significantly restricted.

-The Simpli Home Artisan wide TV media stand pictured here has cut outs to allow for cable management and easy installation of AV equipment.
+The Ameriwood Home Carson Wood TV Stand pictured here has rear cut-outs to allow for cable management and easy installation of AV equipment.
 It also has some extra open space at the top where equipment can easily be installed without cable problems.

 Wooden TV stands are a good choice for many people who are looking to buy furniture for their home cinema equipment.